rahjooh/CryptoTrade/README.md

 `infra/cloudwatch/cloudwatch-agent-config.json` for collecting host-level metrics on the EC2 instance running the service.

-On startup CryptoFlow automatically creates a CloudWatch dashboard named `<namespace>-dashboard` that displays CPU, memory, disk and other runtime metrics.
-When using `docker-compose`, the `cloudwatch` service runs the CloudWatch Agent with the provided configuration so the dashboard is populated with host metrics without manual steps.
+A prebuilt dashboard template is available in `infra/cloudwatch/collector-dashboard.json`.
+Deploy it via the **Deploy Collector Dashboard** GitHub Action or by running `aws cloudwatch put-dashboard --dashboard-name Data --dashboard-body file://infra/cloudwatch/collector-dashboard.json`.
+When using `docker-compose`, the `cloudwatch` service runs the CloudWatch Agent with the provided configuration so the dashboard is populated with host metrics.

 ---